Why Texas’s overwhelmingly Latino Rio Grande Valley turned toward Trump

 Their differences render a complex portrait of Latinos in the Lone Star state and the country at large.
 The various communities that comprise “Latinos” in Texas are diverse depending on their social class, assimilation, generation, education, immigration history and region.
 This brings a layer of nuance to political behavior that polling and models fail to capture, defies ideological strictures and demands meaningful engagement.

-“They are conservative, liberal, indifferent and hybrid,” Trinidad Gonzales, a professor of history and Mexican American studies at South Texas College, said.
+“They are conservative, liberal, indifferent and hybrid,” said Trinidad Gonzales, a professor of history and Mexican American studies at South Texas College.
 “Part of the injustice of living as a minority in the United States is not being afforded the same understanding of personhood and its complexities and contradictions that everyone else gets to live with.”

 Latinos represent about 30 percent of eligible voters in Texas and more than 40 percent of the population.
 But every year, more than 203,000 Latinos come of voting age in Texas, said Rogelio Saenz, a demographer at the University of Texas-San Antonio.
 While White migration to the state has slowed, Saenz said, there has been a significant increase in Latinos and African Americans moving to Texas in recent years.

-Note: An earlier version of this article misstated the title of Jen Ramos.
-She is a leader of the Texas Democratic Party but not its president.
-The article also said a conservative grass-roots movement launched College Republicans chapters to recruit candidates for student government.
-The candidates ran for public office.
-This version has been updated.